MNiMORPH/MNiMORPH.github.io/_pages/prospective.md

 ### Key areas of expertise

 My hope is for all students in the group to gain skills and confidence in all three major areas of our work
-* Developing theory / numerical modeling
+* Developing theory / numerical modeling / data-analysis techniques
-* Laboratory research, whether in instrumentation design/development or at SAFL (hydraulics and sediments
+* Laboratory research, whether in instrumentation design/development or at SAFL (hydraulics and sediments)
 * Field work, which can range from local projects in river valleys to farther-flung work in remote locations and on glaciers

 ### Core course requirements and competencies